Current Job Openings

 End Date: 26/01/2028

-For information about our culturally inclusive school, please read our Welcome to Noble Park Primary School document.
+For information about our school, please read our Welcome to Noble Park Primary School document.

 Noble Park Primary School is situated Southeast of Melbourne, approximately 35.6 kilometres from the Melbourne Central Business District.
 We are proud of our culturally diverse and inclusive school that serves a community represented by up to 46 language groups with many families¿ recent arrivals to Australia.
 The current school population is 291 students with a SFO of 0.5619 serving a large proportion of students with language background other than English.